Choosing Where to Have Your Baby

 Throughout labour the midwife will encourage, support and guide you, encouraging you to feel in control.
 We support your partners involvement at all times, and value their presence.
 You can have two birthing partners with you if you choose.

 A study about place of birth supports healthy women with straightforward pregnancies choosing to give birth in an alongside unit such as Mendip Birth Centre.
-It showed that these women are more likely to have a "normal birth".
+It showed that these women are more likely to have a vaginal birth.
 And are less likely to have medical interventions such as:

 - An intravenous infusion to help with progress of labour